 2. Research Airlines That Fly Dogs

-Not all airlines accommodate pets, so checking in advance is essential.
+Not all airlines accommodate pets, so it is essential to check in advance.
 Here’s a brief overview of some popular airlines that allow dogs:

-- Delta Air Lines allows small dogs in the cabin and larger dogs in cargo.
+- Delta Air Lines allows small dogs in the cabin and larger dogs in the cargo hold.
 It also offers a Pet First program for unaccompanied pets.

 - American Airlines: Accepts small pets in-cabin on domestic flights and larger pets in cargo for specific routes.

-- United Airlines offers the PetSafe program for pets traveling in cargo, which focuses on safety and comfort.
+- United Airlines offers the PetSafe program for pets traveling in the cargo hold, which focuses on safety and comfort.

-- Southwest Airlines: Allows small dogs in-cabin only; no cargo option is available.
+- Southwest Airlines: Allows small dogs in the cabin only; no cargo option is available.

-- Alaska Airlines: Provides options for both in-cabin and cargo travel, with a reputation for pet-friendly services.
+- Alaska Airlines offers options for both in-cabin and cargo travel, with a reputation for providing pet-friendly services.

-Each airline has unique rules, so always check their specific policies regarding traveling with pets.
+Each airline has its own unique rules, so be sure to check their specific policies regarding traveling with pets.

 3. Choose the Right Airline-Approved Dog Carrier

-An airline-approved dog carrier is a must for flying with a dog in-cabin.
+An airline-approved dog carrier is essential for flying with a dog in the cabin.
 The carrier should:

 - Be well-ventilated.